aneto0/MARTe2/Docs/User/source/porting/porting.rst

  - (12): Sleep functions here are meant to be, if available, a non-busy sleep alternative from the OS (e.g. yielding like the FreeRTOS vTaskDelay()).
  - (13): Must implement own heap management function (alloc/free/realloc/...).
 Use OS-aware primitives when available (e.g. FreeRTOS vPortMalloc/vPortFree)
  - (14): Timestamp functions can be left empty if the platform has not RTC
+ - (15): Functions can be semantically split between BareMetal/L6App and FileSystem/L6App bootstraps
+ - (16): Handle variable, used across FileSystem implementations, stays in GeneralDefinitions.h.
+It assumes a POSIX style handle.
+ - (17): Place here convenient structure to hold basic file information (see Linux implementation).
+ - (18): Needs aformentioned Handle and InternetHost class to be defined, see below.
+ - (19): Use BasicUARTProperties.h to define a suitable structure for UART configuration data (bps, data, stop, parity bits, ...)
+ - (20): Use DirectoryCore.h to define a suitable structure to hold directory stat.
+ - (21): Use InternetHostCore.h to define a suitable structure to hold IP/host data.
+ - (22): Use InternetServiceCore.h to define a suitable structure to hold IP/service data.
+ - (23): Use SelectProperties.h to define a suitable structure to hold select data (POSIX fd_set style).
+ - (24): Used by BasicSocket as base handle.
+ - (25): If the OS/BM does not include a thread database, the ThreadDatabase can be used instead, see ThreadDatabase.h
+ - (26): Defaults to a MARTe2 based GenericThreadDatabase, which can be used to store/retrieve currently spawned threads.
+         Be aware that, if not using the database, that some informations may be different between the real number of running threads and the MARTe2 perceived one.
+For example, if bypassing the ThreadsDatabase, asking directly to the OS the number of threads returns a number that may be inconsistent for the MARTe2 point-of-view.
+This is especially true in some tests, which expect a zero (0) number of threads still running after the completion.
+The zero (0) value has to be intended as "MARTe2 has 0 threads running" and not as "The system has 0 threads running".
+(See socket test suite).